 You see, I can be the miracle in my child’s life, not by focusing on how much of my dreams I may have lost or might lose but by asking how much can I love this child & others like this child by helping them have the most opportunity and advantage possible.
 I can love them.

-When you meet someone with a disadvantage or disability, will you let them remain invisible, or will you (after listening and hearing) ask, “how can I help?” and then be prepared to listen more?
+When you meet someone with a disadvantage or disability, will you let them remain invisible, or will you (after listening and hearing) ask, “how can I help?”
+If you do ask it, then be prepared to listen more.